Posted on July 25, 2019 by Casey Houser

 It’s true that a hosted phone service uses the internet to manage phone calls.
 What’s not true, however, is that its quality has to degrade when you stream videos or download files.

-This blog will briefly discuss the concept of traffic isolation as it relates to the VirtualPBX VoIP Clear Fix service.
-You can use VoIP Clear Fix with a VirtualPBX plan or with your current VoIP provider to separate voice traffic from everything else.
+This blog will briefly discuss the concept of traffic isolation as it relates to the VirtualPBX VPN for VoIP service.
+You can use VPN for VoIP with a VirtualPBX plan or with your current VoIP provider to separate voice traffic from everything else.
 It keeps calls clear even when the network is under heavy load.

 Let’s take a look at what it does and how it can work for you.